 Is a Comenity Bank credit card right for you?

 - Earn boosted rewards for purchases from your favorite brands.
 If you’re already spending regularly at a particular store, why not earn cash back or points for your loyalty?

 - Receive an intro bonus or discount.
-Like many credit cards, plenty of Comenity-issued cards offer introductory bonuses for new cardholders.
-For example, the Ultimate Rewards Mastercard offers 500 bonus points when you spend $500 outside of Ulta Beauty within the first 90 days.
+Like many credit cards, plenty of credit cards from Comenity Bank offer introductory bonuses for new cardholders.
+Many of these bonuses come in the form of a statement credit or free merchandise right off the bat.

 - Build credit.
 Retail credit cards are often easier to get approved for than the top rewards credit cards, which usually require good to excellent credit.
 If you’re looking for a card that will help you earn rewards while you build your credit up, a store credit card can be a great entry point.

 - Inflexible rewards programs.
 Retail cards can be restrictive in terms of redemption options.
 For example, the Eddie Bauer Credit Card earns rewards that are only good for certificates for more Eddie Bauer merchandise.
 Some cards have more flexible programs, but you’ll need to read the fine print.

 - Limited use.
-Some Comenity-issued cards are only usable at the associated merchant.
-For example, you couldn’t make purchases at the grocery store with your J.Crew Credit Card—it can only be used for online or in-store J.Crew purchases.
+Some Comenity Bank-issued cards are only usable at the associated merchant.
+For example, you can’t make purchases at the grocery store with your J.Crew Credit Card* — it can only be used for online or in-store J.Crew purchases.

 - Higher-than-average interest rates.
 Store credit cards are notorious for charging high interest rates.
 If you tend to carry a balance, you may want to consider using a low-interest credit card instead.

 - Lack of physical locations.
-Comenity Bank has just one location, its corporate headquarters in Wilmington, Delaware.
+Comenity Bank doesn’t have any physical locations to visit.
 If you like being able to talk to a representative face to face, this could be a major drawback.

 Alternatives to Comenity Bank credit cards